 How to jump a hybrid battery – Lexus CT200H

-> The Toyota and the Lexus are very common in where to attach the Jumper cables in the fuse box.
-If you have a dead battery in your 2011 Lexus CT200h, the symptoms are usually a clicking noise from the engine bay when turn the key.
+The Toyota and the Lexus are very common in where to attach the Jumper cables in the fuse box.
+If you have a dead battery in your 2011 Lexus CT200h, the symptoms are usually a clicking noise from the engine bay when turning the key.
 Or the engine will turn over really slowly and will not start.

-> Open the fuse box lid and flip open the red tab.
-(Shown near the blue relays) This is where you will attached your 12v power positive cable.
+Open the fuse box lid and flip open the red tab.
+(Shown near the blue relays) This is where you will attach your 12v power positive cable.
 The Negative cable clamp can be attached to any bare metal post or bolt.

-> How to replace your Toyota Prius Battery
+How to replace your Toyota Prius Battery

 Your Toyota Prius auxiliary battery is located in the rear boot or trunk of the vehicle.
 The standard battery on 2004+ Toyota Prius is the Yuasa Battery GS S46B24 (325 CCA 45 AH.)
 Its location in the rear of the car makes it slightly difficult to jump start, and or replace the battery.